 Boy, have I made this mistake before.
-You know that when dinner time comes, you are going to be bombarded with a massive splurge of goodies, so what do you do?
-You starve yourself for the entire day, so that you will have plenty of room to store all that wonderful stuff... as FAT!
+You know that when dinner time comes, you are going to be bombarded with a massive onslaught of goodies, so what do you do?
+You starve yourself for the entire day, so that you will have plenty of room to store all that wonderful stuff—as fat!

 Make sure you have some good carbs with your breakfast and lunch as well.
 This way, when you get to dinner, you will be less hungry, and can focus on eating the healthier parts of the meal, rather than gorging on the starches!

 As your plate is being filled, ask for a lot of vegetables and meat!
-Eat less of the starches and high-fat items such as green bean casseroles (prepared with cream of mushroom soup), mashed potatoes (that may be made with butter and milk), cheese and milk and topped with fried onions; candied yams (loaded with cream, sugar and marshmallows).
+Eat less of the starches and high-fat items such as green bean casseroles (prepared with cream of mushroom soup), mashed potatoes (that may be made with butter and milk), and candied yams (loaded with cream, sugar and marshmallows).

-Moderation or abstaining all together is key when you can't control the ingredients that go into a dish.
+Moderation or abstaining altogether is key when you can't control the ingredients that go into a dish.
 There's nothing wrong with saying you don't want any!

 This should be a no-brainer, but I figured I would say it anyway.
-Most of you on Bodybuilding.com have probably conditioned yourself to never ever eat skin at all anyway, but for those of you who haven't, cutting that skin off will slash away enough fat, to be able to substitute some side dishes and desserts in its place!
+Most of you on Bodybuilding.com have probably conditioned yourself to never ever eat skin at all anyway, but for those of you who haven't, cutting that skin off will slash away enough fat to allow you to substitute some side dishes and desserts in its place!
 Think about that, and I'm sure you'd rather have a small bowl of ice cream than a helping of dead turkey skin (unless maybe you're doing KETO).